Contrabass sarrusophone: Classical

 The sarrusophone is rarely scored in classical music today, but there are a few examples.
 Pieces written for it include Percy Grainger's Over the Hills and Far Away, Paderewski's "Polonia" Symphony in B minor, which called for three E♭ contrabass sarrusophone players, Maurice Ravel's Rapsodie Espagnole, Sheherazade and L'heure espagnole, and Arrigo Boito's Nerone.
 Paul Dukas also used it in his orchestral tone poem The Sorcerer's Apprentice.
 Claude Debussy includes the C instrument in Jeux, as does Frederick Delius in Eventyr, Songs of Sunset, and his Requiem.
 Jules Massenet writes for it in Esclarmonde.
 The instrument is given notable solos in Arnold Bax's Symphony No. 1, written in 1921–22.
 Igor Stravinsky's first fully serial work, Threni (1958), a symphonic/choral setting of passages from the Latin Vulgate of the Book of Lamentations, includes a sarrusophone in its unusual scoring, which also features a solo Flugelhorn.
 American composer Barney Childs composed a chamber work, The Golden Bubble (1967), for E♭ contrabass sarrusophone and one percussionist.
 Kaikhosru Shapurji Sorabji frequently utilized the contrabass sarrusophone, calling for it in his 1st, 4th, and 8th piano concertos, Opus clavisymphonicum for piano and orchestra, his two symphonies, and the Messa grande sinfonica.

 Jazz

-The song "Mandy Make Up Your Mind" recorded in 1924 with Clarence Williams and Louis Armstrong features an extended solo by Sidney Bechet on EE♭ Contrabass Sarrussophone and continues to feature him for approximately the last half of the song.
+The song "Mandy Make Up Your Mind" recorded in 1924 with Clarence Williams and Louis Armstrong features an extended solo by Sidney Bechet on E♭ sarrusophone and continues to feature him for approximately the last half of the song.
 On Frank Kimbrough’s 2018 album Monk's Dreams: The Complete Compositions of Thelonious Sphere Monk Scott Robinson plays contrabass sarrusophone on the tracks “Misterioso” and “Straight No Chaser”.